-Stay on-site in our home.
-All meals and snacks are provided—locally sourced, family-style, and tailored to dietary needs.
+Participants stay in our home for the duration of the course.
+All meals and snacks are provided — locally sourced, family-style, and accommodated to dietary needs.

 As a non-medical individual I came away with a solid and practical understanding of the many considerations a hiker might be faced with and how to respond in a variety of situations.
 I learned a ton; so worthwhile!
 (And they served an amazing lunch!)